YuexinChen96/6442-project/Pokemon_Battle/Readme.md

 #### 4.1 Programming language

-This project use Java as the main back-end programming language, and Javafx as the main front-end programming language.
+This project uses Java as the main back-end programming language, and Javafx as the main front-end programming language.

 #### 4.2 Tools